Yutong-Shao/clade-profile-mixtures/project_outline.md

 There are a total of 410 genes.

 First, count the number of taxa included in each gene.
 For genes with very few taxa sequences (meaning most sequence information at this gene locus will be empty), I will delete them.
-<span style="color: gray;"> (*I checked the number of species involved in each gene file, and most genes perform well, so not many will be deleted, just about 4-5 genes.)*</span>
+<span style="color: lightgray;"> (*I checked the number of species involved in each gene file, and most genes perform well, so not many will be deleted, just about 4-5 genes.)*</span>

 After screening, these gene sequences will be shuffled.
 The first 90% will be used for training, and the last 10% for testing.